Amanda Pérez (footballer)

-Amanda Araceli Pérez Murillo (born 31 July 1994) is a professional footballer who plays as a midfielder for Liga MX Femenil side Club América.
-Born in the United States, she represents the Mexico women's national team.
+Amanda Araceli Pérez Murillo (born 31 July 1994) is a professional footballer who plays as a midfielder for Liga MX Femenil club FC Juárez.
+Born in the United States, she represented Mexico at international level.

 She is the younger sister of Club Tijuana (Liga MX Femenil) player Verónica Pérez, a former forward on the Mexico women's national football team and a University of Washington alumna.

 Playing career

 University of Washington

 Perez played for the University of Washington Huskies.
 Having graduated from San Mateo High School in 2011, Perez delayed her college enrollment to recover from a knee injury and participate in the 2012 FIFA U-20 Women's World Cup with Mexico.

 International

 Perez played for Mexico at both U17 and U20 levels.
 She played in 2010 FIFA U-17 Women's World Cup, 2012 FIFA U-20 Women's World Cup and 2014 FIFA U-20 Women's World Cup.

-She received her senior level call-up from Mexico for the 2013 Algarve Cup, joining older sister and senior veteran Veronica Perez.
+She received her senior level call-up from Mexico for the 2013 Algarve Cup, joining older sister and senior veteran Verónica Pérez.
 She appeared as a late substitute in two out of Mexico's four total matches in Portugal, including the knockout stage match.